Silvanite/novafieldcheckboxes/README.md

     'manageUsers' => 'Manage Users',
 ]),
 ```

 ## Configuration

-you can customise how the values from checkbox fields are saved to your database .
-By default it's will saved as integer , you can save it as string by using `withoutTypeCasting()`
+You can customise how the values from checkbox fields are passed to your scripts.
+By default it's will cast all numeric keys to floats or integers, e.g. `[1, 2, 3]` instead of `["1", "2", "3"]`.
+You can save disable this feature by calling `withoutTypeCasting()` to have the original array keys returned unmodified.

 ```php
 use Silvanite\NovaFieldCheckboxes\Checkboxes;